venkateshk111/terraform-beginners-guide/00-Terraform-Basics/README.md

 **Key Concepts:**

-- **Configuration files** describe to Terraform the components needed to run a single application or your entire datacenter.
+- **Configuration files** describe to Terraform the components needed to run a single application or your entire data center.

 - **Execution plan:** Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.